 This ridiculously easy vegan chocolate pie relies on silken tofu to hold the base together and tastes absolutely incredible.
 You only need a few simple ingredients and a blender or food processor to blend everything together before pouring it into the pie crust to freeze or set before enjoying it.
 One of our favorite dessert recipes here at World of Vegan!

 We hope you find some delicious new tofu recipes to try from this guide!
+If you’re intrigued by tofu-related recipes, check out our Soy Curls guide, which features lots of new and unique ways to prepare these cute little protein-packed curls.
 Let us know how it goes in the comments below!